DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-1.md

 ##Challenges

 Different local authorities have users with different needs, abilities, and ways of working which makes standardisation challenging.
-While this can be achieved to an extent, there would need to be cost and time considerations to allow the systems to be adapted as needed.
-Procurement is not always user-centred so user needs do not feed though.
-Understanding the needs of internal users and children and families to allow them to co-create records in an open and transparent manner is a challenge.
+Procurement is not always user-centred, so user needs do not feed though.
+Understanding the needs of internal users and children and families to allow them to co-create records in an open and transparent manner can be a challenge.

 [Introduction](/index)